 StrongBecause the new route was cheaper, more commuters started using it.

-Fix: a subordinate clause needs a main clause to complete the sentence
+Fix: A subordinate clause needs a main clause to complete the sentence.

 Common problem 3

-overloading one sentence with too many weakly linked clauses
+Overloading one sentence with too many weakly linked clauses

 WeakThe school added tutors and students felt calmer and scores improved and parents were happier.